IC Markets vs Trading 212 Comparison

 Which brokers offers more tradeable asset classes, IC Markets or Trading 212?

-Trading 212 offers a more diverse selection of investment options than IC Markets allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Both do not have Spread Betting.
-Looking at total tradeable symbols, IC Markets has 3583, compared to 1785 from Trading 212.
+IC Markets offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, IC Markets has 3583, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with IC Markets or Trading 212?